American Civil Liberties Union

 Catholic Charities Atlanta, Inc.

 The Catholic Social Services is an outreach ministry rooted in the gospel which provides services to those most in need and vulnerable.
-CSS also provides services to immigrants.
+CSS also provides services

 Child Support Services